October 2

 Alan K. Bedell

-Sr. Business Development, Integrated Project Solutions Honeywell UOPSustainability
+Sr. Business Development, Integrated Project Solutions Honeywell UOP

 In October 2021, many of the world’s airlines committed to achieve net zero carbon emissions by 2050.
 It is generally accepted that this will require the broad use of sustainable aviation fuel (SAF).
 In early September 2021, the Biden Administration announced a new goal to increase the domestic production of SAF to at least 3 billion gallons per year by 2030.
 This equates to just under 200 kBPD.
 For the purpose of this panel, the many incentives being put in place to help support the build-out of SAF production is treated as a given.
 This panel will focus on both the demand side, with the airline industries perspectives on SAF, and the financing industry’s supply side perspective on what makes a bankable SAF project.
 Please join this session to hear the views of TBA Speaker, Role at Untied Airlines and Chloe Petrich – Director, Project and Export Finance at Standard Chartered Bank as they talk about what their firms are doing to help drive a more sustainable future.